Pinterest or How to Evaluate Social Media Opportunities

 Either you will add these 20h to your current social media budget or instead of it.
 Ask yourself though: Will you really spend less time on Facebook?

 Will you really tweet less?
-Or plus one less?
 Probably not.
 You will spend 40h this month on social media instead of 20h.

-Unless you don’t have much other work, or you’re not a freelancer like I am, you have a time and effort problem here.
+Unless you don’t have much other work, or you’re not a social media manager like I am, you have a time and effort problem here.

 Thus I advise you not to jump in on the latest hype but instead think twice about it and consider your other social media obligations.

-Ask yourself the following questions as well in order to know whether you have to engage on Pinterest or any other new site, be it Quora, Foursquare or whatever:
+Ask yourself the following questions as well in order to know whether you have to engage on Pinterest or any other hyped site or app, be it TikTok, Instagram or whatever:

-How much time do I have to spend on this site for it to work for me?
+How much time do I have to spend using the tool for it to work for me?
 Make a schedule for a week or month.
 Or at least add the time you spend on it to your time tracking or to-do list.

 How much will you earn after half a year of using the site from just using it?
-In case you get customers how make you more than the 2k you invest a month in it, great!
+In case you get customers who pay you more than the 2k you invest a month in it, great!

 What direct use has the site for me?